Owen1P/Hack-NC-2023/README.md

 Push your branch to your forked repository.
 Create a pull request.

-##License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Thankyou to the Expo and React Native communities for their incredible work.

 Enjoy learning and connecting with LingoAlly!